Skip to Main Site Navigation Skip to Content Skip to Footer

 Why Study Elementary Education at Eastern?

-Recognized by Colleges of Distinction and ranked number one in New England by the National Council on Teacher Quality, The Elementary Education major at Eastern prepares entry-level professionals to teach in elementary school classrooms.
+Recognized by Colleges of Distinction, Eastern’s Elementary Education program prepares teachers to be educational leaders at many National Blue Ribbon Schools.
 Teacher candidates gain competence in pedagogy; academic content areas; educational technology; and knowledge integration, while demonstrating how to create learning environments to support student diversity.
 Eastern’s program includes liberal art core electives, a dual major in a subject area, and hands-on student teaching experiences.
+Candidates spend more than 600 hours in classrooms.
+Additional teaching endorsements available in special ed, health, music, art and world languages.
 Graduates can earn their advanced master’s degree in Education at Eastern with one additional year of study.

 Salary Potential